QuantEcon/lecture-python-intro/lectures/business_cycle.md

 First we look at the GDP growth rate and unemployment rate.

-Let's source our data from the World Bank and clean the data
+We can retrive our data from the World Bank above and clean the data

 ```{code-cell} ipython3
 # Use the series ID retrived before